laughlinbarker/ui_sim/README.md

-# underice_ekf
+# ui_sim
-This is a place holder for a ROS package underice_ekf, which provides an Extended Kalman Filter (EKF) for use in navigation beneath moving sea ice, as described in [1].
+This is a place holder for the simulation code described in [1].

 To be released under BSD licence.